gangamamulya/MealExplorer/README.md

 ## Prerequisites

-- Xcode 15 or later
+- Xcode 15.2 or later
+- iOS 17.2 or later
+- Swift 5 or later

 ## Installation